 A significant number of CDD Vault subscribers use IC50 values to store and analyze their dose response data from in-vitro assays.
-Now that the automated calculations extension of CDD Vision supports the calculation of pCI50 values, I’d like to convince users of IC50 to consider using pIC50 instead, and why it will make your life easier (in the long run), and just make you a finer human being.
+Now that the automated calculations extension of CDD Vault supports the calculation of pCI50 values, I’d like to convince users of IC50 to consider using pIC50 instead, and why it will make your life easier (in the long run), and just make you a finer human being.

 I’ve worked in two small biotech companies where I was heading up both biology and informatics, and thus was able to “force” the use of pIC50 values instead of IC50 values.
 You would have thought I said from now on we will be eating bugs for lunch.
 It was a bit of an uphill battle, and there is a learning curve, but after six months, everyone was used to it, agreed it was better, and wouldn’t go back.
 Oh yeah, and it’s just plain “the right thing to do”.

 What is a pIC50?
 It’s the negative log of the IC50 value in molar.
 Watch:

 Do you see a pattern?
 You’re in drug discovery… you’ve been working with pH since you were knocking over graduated cylinders in high school.
 When working in the lab, did you say that this solution has an acidity of 10 µM (10-5 M) [H+]?
 Of course not.
 You talked about a solution at pH 5.
 And you didn’t bother trying to back calculate in your head … that is, you didn’t try and convert a pH value of 7.5 to 30 nM [H+].
 That’s because you’ve trained yourself to think in terms of pH, as well as the fact that the acidity of an aqueous solutions is a logarithmic function. pH values in experiments go from 1 to 2 to 3, not 10 mM to 20 mM to 30 mM [H+].